bert2/love-linq-hate-loops/README.md

 <a name="18"></a>
 ## 18. Laziness

 What throws a lot of people off when starting with LINQ is it's laziness.
 Take the LINQ chain below for example.
 It increments each number in the array by one, squares them, and then prints them to the console using `Tap()`.
 But when you run the example in LINQPad nothing happens.
 There is no output whatsoever.
-Why?
+Why is that?

 ```
 void Main() {